 What really sets the iPad apart from Android tablets, though, is Apple Arcade.
 This subscription service gives you access to more than 100 games for $5 per month.
 Some of the games are exclusive to the Apple Arcade service; others, you can get on a Switch or PC, but not an Android device.
 Sayonara Wild Hearts was an early contender for the best Apple Arcade game, but What the Golf, Dear Reader and Lifelike are also ingenious experiences that you generally won’t find elsewhere.

-The best handheld gaming console is arguably the one you already have on you, and that's why it's worth considering a dedicated gaming phone, like the Asus ROG Phone 5.
+The best handheld gaming console is arguably the one you already have on you, and that's why it's worth considering a dedicated gaming phone, like the Asus ROG Phone 6 Pro.
 This excellent (albeit very large) smartphone is powerful enough to run any game on Android, which means you can enjoy both casual handheld titles as well as longer sit-down-and-play experiences.
-(For the latter, it helps to have a controller.)
-Whether your tastes skew more toward Crossy Road or Castlevania: Symphony of the Night, the Asus ROG Phone 5 has what you want to play.